BRAZIL: Pantanal Wildlife Safari

 On the grounds of our lodge there is a resident flock of Hyacinth Macaw, the largest of the parrot family, and noisy Yellow-rumped Caciques.
 We’ll enjoy wonderful opportunities to photograph iconic Toco Toucans.
 The large lake is covered with giant water lilies, where Wattled Jacanas tread softly on the pads, while Cattle Tyrants and White-headed Marsh Tyrants flit about.
 Nacunda Nighthawks can be found roosting on the ground around the lake.

-We begin our journey back north along the transpantaneira to the central region for a 3-night stay to explore the area around the Pixaim River.
-O/n: SouthWild Pantanal Lodge (BLD)
+We begin our journey back north along the transpantaneira to the central region for a 4 nights in two locations to explore the area around the Pixaim River and Alegre.
+O/n: SouthWild Pantanal Lodge (BLD) & Pousa Alegre (BLD)

 The lodge has a nice feeder set up, with Chestnut-eared Aracaris, Toco Toucans, Silver-beaked Tanagers, Saffron Finch, Orange-backed Troupials, Red-crested and Yellow-billed Cardinals regularly visiting.
 The trails in the gallery forests along the Rio Pixaim provide excellent birding with nearly all of the Pantanal’s speciality forest birds present including Rusty-fronted Tody Flycatcher, Black-fronted Nunbird, Mato Grosso Antbird, Narrow-billed Woodcreeper, Cream-colored Woodpecker, Flavescent Warbler, White-lored Spinetail, Buff-bellied Hermit and Helmeted Manakin all being possible.
 A stellar observation tower allows us to get eye level with nesting Jabiru’s.
 Black-striped Tufted Capuchins, South American Coati and Crab-eating Foxes are often seen around the grounds.
 We may also have opportunity to watch Ocelot at dusk.